sermatec-opensource/homeassistant-sermatec-inverter/README.md

 ![Home Assistant screenshot](assets/hass_integration.png)

+## Introduction
+This integration adds support for solar inverters by Chinese manufacturer Shangai Sermatec Energy Technology to the Home Assistant.
+Currectly the integration supports reading all basic data, including PV, battery and grid status.
+Entity friendly names language is selectable during integration configuration.

+### Supported languages:
+- 🇺🇸 English
+- 🇨🇿 čeština
+- 🇫🇷 Français
+- Missing any language?
+Check out [this issue](https://github.com/sermatec-opensource/sermatec-inverter/issues/62) and contribute with translations!

+### Supported models:
+- `Sermatec SMT-10K-TL-TH`
+- *Probably all residential hybrid inverters by Sermatec should work: all of 5, 6 and 10 kW versions.*

+### Supported PCU versions:
+- up to 6.1.9

 ## Installation
 **IMPORTANT NOTICE FOR USERS OF OLD VERSIONS**: The new version of the integration is not backwards-compatible.
 This means you will need to manually remove the device from your Home Assistant and then add again.